DataONEorg/k8s-cluster/admin/backup-summary.md

 See [backup.md](backup.md) for details of how backup software is installed & configured

-* By default, all virtual server, physical servers, and K8s are backed up to disk servers at NCEAS (Anacapa) nightly (unless the previous night's backup is still running).
+* By default, all virtual servers, physical servers, and K8s are backed up to disk servers at NCEAS (Anacapa) nightly (unless the previous night's backup is still running).

-* Disk backups are retained for 3 years (36 monthly, 90 nightly)
+* Disk backups are retained for 3 years (36 monthly, 90 nightly).

+* CephFS Snapshots on the pdg subvolume are retained only 30 days.

 > [!WARNING]
 >